The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Acknowledgements

 \section{Acknowledgements}

-J.~R.~B.~thanks Christoph Federrath's and Mark Krumholz's research groups for the many productive discussions, in particular, Shyam H. Menon, and acknowledges financial support from the Australian National University, via the Deakin PhD and Dean's Higher Degree Research (theoretical physics) Scholarships, the Research School of Astronomy and Astrophysics, via the Joan Duffield Research Scholarship and the Australian Government via the Australian Government Research Training Program Fee-Offset Scholarship.
+We thank the anonymous reviewers who helped enhance the clarity and presentation of our study.
+J.~R.~B.~thanks Christoph Federrath's and Mark Krumholz's research groups for the many productive discussions, in particular, Shyam H. Menon, and acknowledges financial support from the Australian National University, via the Deakin PhD and Dean's Higher Degree Research (theoretical physics) Scholarships, the Research School of Astronomy and Astrophysics, via the Joan Duffield Research Scholarship, the Australian Government via the Australian Government Research Training Program Fee-Offset Scholarship and the Australian Capital Territory Government funded Fulbright scholarship.
 P.~M.~acknowledges support for this work provided by NASA through Einstein Postdoctoral Fellowship grant number PF7-180164 awarded by the \textit{Chandra} X-ray Centre, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060.
 C.~F.~acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 R.~S.~K.~acknowledges financial support from the German Research Foundation (DFG) via the Collaborative Research Center (SFB 881, Project-ID 138713538) 'The Milky Way System' (subprojects A1, B1, B2, and B8).
 He also thanks for funding from the Heidelberg Cluster of Excellence STRUCTURES in the framework of Germany's Excellence Strategy (grant EXC-2181/1 - 390900948) and for funding from the European Research Council via the ERC Synergy Grant ECOGAL (grant 855130).
 We further acknowledge high-performance computing resources provided by the Australian National Computational Infrastructure (grant~ek9) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme, and by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pr48pi, pr74nu, pn73fi).\\[1em]

 The simulation software, \textsc{flash}, was in part developed by the DOE-supported Flash Centre for Computational Science at the University of Chicago.
 Data analysis and visualisation software used in this study: \textsc{C++} \citep{Stroustrup2013}, \textsc{cython} \citep{Behnel2011}, \textsc{visit} \citep{Childs2012}, \textsc{numpy} \citep{Oliphant2006,numpy2020}, \textsc{matplotlib} \citep{Hunter2007}, \textsc{scipy} \citep{Virtanen2020}, \textsc{scikit-image} \citep{vanderWalts2014}, \textsc{pandas} \citep{pandas2020}.